 - If your post results in a subpoena or other nasty legally binding request to me, I will honour that request.

 - I’ve had a few folks who have gone from Christian Science to mainstream Christianity chat me up with their stories with a thought to telling them publicly.
-But, they’ve thought that since this blog is of a secular/non-religious bent they wouldn’t be welcome to post.
+But, they’ve thought that since this blog is of a secular/non-religious focus, they wouldn’t be welcome to post.
 I want to say that I very much welcome posts from anyone who wants to tell their story, no matter your faith, or lack thereof.
 I just ask that you be respectful of not only my choice to be non-religious, but also the choices and sensibilities of all of my readers, whatever their religious affiliation/belief or non-affiliation/belief may be.
-Lastly, please do not proselytize, or state that someone is going to Hell or some other such fate because they don’t follow your religious path.
+Do not proselytize, or state that someone is going to Hell or some other such fate because they don’t follow your religious path.
 Focus instead on what your faith path means to you, and how it’s changed your life for the better.

 How it Works:

-Here are the ‘bureaucratic’ details of how to get it done:
+Here are the “bureaucratic” details of how to get it done:

-- E-mail me with either an idea for a guest post or a draft of one (PDF or MS Word documents work fine as attachments or just put it in the body of the e-mail)–I have included a contact form at the bottom of this page for your convenience.
+- Email me with either an idea for a guest post or a draft of one (PDF or MS Word documents work fine as attachments or just put it in the body of the e-mail)–I have included a contact form at the bottom of this page for your convenience.

-- Photos or images are fine, just send them as JPEG files, and give me the photo credit information (who took the picture, or where you got the image from), and confirm to me that you have permission to use the image if you did not create it.
+- Photos or images are fine, just send them as JPEG files, and give me the photo credit information (who took the picture, or where you got the image from), and confirm that you have permission to use the image if you did not create it.